- 1 Bringing Home a New Puppy or Rescue Dog

 You can find basic ID tags at Petco and PetsMart for under $20 if you need to buy one in a hurry.
 If you have time to order online, Etsy is a great place to find unique and high quality pet ID tags.
 I ordered this tag for Asha two years ago and it still looks great.

 Collars can be expensive depending on the quality and materials.
 You can find reflective collars and high-quality collars at most pet stores for around $15-$20.
 The best deal on good quality collars I’ve found is at the Pet Expo every year.
-Local vendors sell high quality collars made of unique materials and prints.
+Local vendors sell high quality collars made of unique materials and prints at Pet Expos across the country.

 #4- Pee Pads